-Star Wars: The Force Awakens has given the beloved sci-fi franchise a new breath.
-Remember your excitement while watching the teaser for the first time.
+Remember your excitement while watching the teaser for a new Star Wars movie for the first time?
 It looked like Star Wars was back in all its glory.

 Murmurs of anticipation in the pitch black theatre.
 Excited shuffles of feet.
 Then the word “Lucasfilm” sparkles up on the screen, and the audience goes wild.
 “Yeah!” someone exclaims at the back of the room, as though they’d just spotted an old best friend they hadn’t seen in a decade.